 You'd be forgiven for thinking a film about the importance of silence might not have much to keep your Atmos system interested.
 In actual fact, the sound effects in A Quiet Place are unexpectedly compelling, making full use of the capabilities of object-based mixing to create a terrifying 3D soundscape.

-This film is a masterclass in suspense, and the dynamic range of the effects is a huge contributing factor as the pervading silence heightens each bare footstep and every rustle in the cornfield or creak of a floorboard.
+This film is an expert display of carefully controlled suspense, and the dynamic range of the effects is a huge contributing factor as the pervading silence heightens each bare footstep and every rustle in the cornfield or creak of a floorboard.

 And it's not just delicate sounds that have an impact.
 In the scene in which Emily Blunt's character attempts to give birth in total silence, she seeks safety in the basement.
 The thuds of the alien thrashing around above are captured with ominous weight in the overheads.
 As the creature descends the stairs and stalks around, its proximity and movements are palpable.
 Your ears prick with every breath, so much so that when fireworks are finally set off as a distraction, the thunderous explosion releases the tension, for a brief moment at least.